Justice in Aging logo, "Fighting senior poverty through law."

 In 2021, we launched our Strategic Initiative to Advance Equity in Aging as a way to ensure that we are more intentionally pursuing systemic changes in law and policy that improve the lives of low-income older adults who experience inequities rooted in structural racism, ageism, sexism, ableism, homophobia, and xenophobia.
 The initiative empowers us to place equity, specifically racial equity, at the very center of our work.

 Since the launch, we have created and implemented tools that place equity in our advocacy.
 In 2022, we started a new project to address the issues facing formerly incarcerated older adults, and we launched our Equity Advisory Council, a group of thought leaders and partners who provide advice and input on our equity advocacy.
-By partnering with the National Center on Law and Elder Rights, we started a training and technical assistance program to help legal services providers serving older adults advance equity in their work.
-These developments and more allow us to more intentionally address the systemic barriers older adults face as a result of structural discrimination.
+To learn more about our efforts in this area, please contact info@justiceinaging.org.